Table of Contents

 📰 Wordpress Blog

 I created the WordPress Meta Box as a needed addition to CMS.
 The Meta Box provided extra features for editing pages or posts, and some search engine optimizations.
-For marketing and editorial teams I made a tutorial about it.
+For marketing and editorial teams I even made a tutorial about how to use it.

 In a new version, I merged the blog and website, making it easily maintainable from the single CMS; thus only one account is enough for updating both.
 Plus, the search is now returning combined and sorted results from website pages and blog posts.